RossEpsteinKY/docker-react/README.md

 1. Upon seeing changes, Travis CI accesses the Master branch of this repo - and any merged branches - then accesses "Travis.yml" for settings to compile and test the React project inside the Docker container.

-1. If the tests all pass inside of Travis CI, the built React application is sent automatically to AWS and stored at the following url: http://dockerreactapp-env.eba-2kqdirk2.us-east-2.elasticbeanstalk.com/
+1. If the tests all pass inside of Travis CI, the built React application is sent automatically to AWS.  *NOTE: To avoid incurring unnessecary costs I do not keep it live, nor allow Travis CI to push to AWS, unless it is being viewed by the request of someone viewing my resume.
+If you would like to see it functionally working, and have my resume, please contact me and I will happily activate this repo's functionality.*